-These are some of the ways in which different people, consciously or not, can spread negativity and suck joy from our lives.
-So there’s quite a few things to watch out for.
+These are some of the ways in which different people, consciously or not, can spread negativity and suck the joy from our lives.
+So there are quite a few things to watch out for.

 This all sounds really bad, doesn’t it?

-Not to fear, we’ve devised some ways in which you can shield yourself from the mess of anti-joyens out there, to prevent them from infecting you and seriously harshing your vibe.
+Not to fear, we’ve devised some ways in which you can shield yourself from the mess of “joy-stealers” out there, to prevent them from infecting you and seriously harshing your vibe.